shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 14

+Finished lesson 19 about CloudFormation.

+**Link of the day**

+Carefully curated content to help you ace your next technical interview https://yangshun.github.io/tech-interview-handbook/introduction

+**Quote of the day:**

+*"What new technology does is create new opportunities to do a job that customers want done."* — Tim O’Reilly

+---

 ### Day 13

 I've started with the lesson 19 AWS Management through API.
 Finally coding experience!

 **Link of the day**

 Pramp is a free, online peer-2-peer platform for practicing technical interviews.
-I have unlimited credits, by using this invite link you have extra credits https://www.pramp.com/invt/zp2zZzWPGxFWGr5yLnQg
+I have unlimited credits, by using this invite link you'll have extra credits https://www.pramp.com/invt/zp2zZzWPGxFWGr5yLnQg

 **Quote of the day:**